JulianNicholls/Raspberry-Pi-Misc/README.md

 ### fairy-lights

-Control the battery-powered fairy lights that I bought this year.
+Control the battery-powered Christmas fairy lights that I bought this year.
 It randomly fades in and out and flashes at a couple of different speeds.

 ----